-Serum levels of phenytoin sustained above the therapeutic range may produce confusional states referred to as "delirium," "psychosis," or "encephalopathy," or rarely irreversible cerebellar dysfunction and/or cerebellar atrophy Accordingly, at the first sign of acute toxicity, serum levels should be immediately checked.
-Dose reduction of rtoin therapy is indicated if serum levels are excessive; if symptoms persist, termination is reco
+Serum levels of phenytoin sustained above the therapeutic range may produce confusional states referred to as "delirium," "psychosis," or "encephalopathy," or rarely irreversible cerebellar dysfunction and/or cerebellar atrophy.
+Accordingly, at the first sign of acute toxicity, serum levels should be immediately checked.
+Dose reduction of phenytoin therapy is indicated if serum levels are excessive; if symptoms persist, termination is recommended.

-ADVERSE REACTIONS
+6 ADVERSE REACTIONS

-- ving serious adverse reactions are described elsewhere in the labeling: Withdrawal Precipitated Seizure, Status Epilepticus [see Warnings and Precautions (5.1)] - Suicidal Behavior and Ideation [see Warnings and Precautions (5.2)] - Serious Dermatologic Reactions [see Warnings and Precautions (5.3)] Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity [se - Warnings and Precautions (5.4)] Warnings and Precautions (5.4)] Hypersensitivity [see Warnings and Precautions (5.5)] Cardiac Effects [see Warnings and Precautions (5.6)] - Angioedema [see Warnings and Precautions (5.7)] - Hepatic Injury Isee Warnings and Precautions (5.8)]

-- Hematopoietic Complications [see Warnings and Precautions (5.9)]

-Effects on Vitamin D and Bone [see Warnings and Precautions (5.10)]

-Exacerbation of Porphyria [see Warnings and Precautions (5.12)]

-Teratogenicity and Other Harm to the Newborn [see Warnings and Precautions (5.13)] - Hyperglycemia [see Warnings and Precautions (5.14)]
+The following serious adverse reactions are described elsewhere in the labeling:

+- Withdrawal Precipitated Seizure, Status Epilepticus [see Warnings and Precautions (5.1)] - Suicidal Behavior and Ideation [see Warnings and Precautions (5.2)] - Serious Dermatologic Reactions [see Warnings and Precautions (5.3)] - Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity [see Warnings and Precautions (5.4)] - Hypersensitivity [see Warnings and Precautions (5.5)] - Cardiac Effects [see Warnings and Precautions (5.6)] - Angioedema [see Warnings and Precautions (5.7)] - Hepatic Injury [see Warnings and Precautions (5.8)] - Hematopoietic Complications [see Warnings and Precautions (5.9)] - Effects on Vitamin D and Bone [see Warnings and Precautions (5.10)] - Exacerbation of Porphyria [see Warnings and Precautions (5.12)] - Teratogenicity and Other Harm to the Newborn [see Warnings and Precautions (5.13)] - Hyperglycemia [see Warnings and Precautions (5.14)]

-The following adverse reactions associated with the use of phenytoin were identified in clinical studies postmarketing reports.
-Because these reactions are reported voluntarily from a population of uncertain size, it is no always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+The following adverse reactions associated with the use of extended phenytoin sodium capsules were identified in clinical studies or postmarketing reports.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Body as a Whole: Allergic reactions in the form of rash and rarely more serious forms and DRESS have been observed as has angioedema [see Warnings and Precautions (5.3, 5.4, 5.7)].
+Body as a Whole: Allergic reactions in the form of rash and rarely more serious forms and DRESS have been observed, as has angioedema [see Warnings and Precautions (5.3, 5.4, 5.7)].
 Anaphylaxis has also been reported.

-There have also been reports of coarsening of facial features, systemic lupus erythematosus, periarteritis nodosa, ar stive System: Acute hepatic failure, toxic hepatitis, liver damage, nausea, vomiting, constipation, enlarger lips, and gingival hyperplasia. tologic and Lymphatic System: Hematopoietic complications, some fatal, have occasionally been reported in association with administration of phenytoin.
+There have also been reports of coarsening of facial features, systemic lupus erythematosus, periarteritis nodosa, and immunoglobulin abnormalities.

+Digestive System: Acute hepatic failure, toxic hepatitis, liver damage, nausea, vomiting, constipation, enlargement of the lips, and gingival hyperplasia.

+Hematologic and Lymphatic System: Hematopoietic complications, some fatal, have occasionally been reported in association with administration of phenytoin.
 These have included thrombocytopenia, leukopenia, granulocytopenia, agranulocytosis, and pancytopenia with or without bone marrow suppression.
-While macrocytosis and megaloblastic nemia have occurred, these conditions usually respond to folic acid therapy.
-Lymphadenopathy including benign
+While macrocytosis and megaloblastic anemia have occurred, these conditions usually respond to folic acid therapy.
+Lymphadenopathy including benign lymph node hyperplasia, pseudolymphoma, lymphoma, and Hodgkin's disease have been reported [see Warnings and Precautions (5.9)].
+Pure red cell aplasia has also been reported.

 Laboratory Test Abnormality: Phenytoin may decrease serum concentrations of thyroid hormone (T4 and T3), sometimes with an accompanying increase in thyroid-stimulating hormone (TSH), but usually in the absence of clinical hypothyroidism.
-Phenytoin may also produce lower than normal values for dexamethasone or metyrapone tests. toin may cause increased serum levels of glucose [see Warnings and Precautions (5.14)], alkaline phosphatasi mma glutamyl transpeptidase (GGT)
+Phenytoin may also produce lower than normal values for dexamethasone or metyrapone tests.
+Phenytoin may cause increased serum levels of glucose [see Warnings and Precautions (5.14)], alkaline phosphatase, and gamma glutamyl transpeptidase (GGT).

 Nervous System: The most common adverse reactions encountered with phenytoin therapy are nervous system reactions and are usually dose-related.
 Reactions include nystagmus, ataxia, slurred speech, decreased coordination, somnolence, and mental confusion.
 Dizziness, vertigo, insomnia, transient nervousness, motor twitchings, paresthesias, and headaches have also been observed.
-There have also been rare reports of phenytoin-induced dyskinesias, including chorea, dystonia, tremor and asterixis, similar to those induced by phenothiazine and other usuroleptic drugs.
-Cerebellar atrophy has been reported, and appears more likely in settings of elevated phenytoin vels and/or long-term phenytoin use [see Warnings and Precautions (5.15)]. predominantly sensory peripheral polyneuropathy has been observed in patients receiving long-term phenytoin therapy.
+There have also been rare reports of phenytoin-induced dyskinesias, including chorea, dystonia, tremor and asterixis, similar to those induced by phenothiazine and other neuroleptic drugs.
+Cerebellar atrophy has been reported, and appears more likely in settings of elevated phenytoin levels and/or long-term phenytoin use [see Warnings and Precautions (5.15)].

+A predominantly sensory peripheral polyneuropathy has been observed in patients receiving long-term phenytoin therapy.